jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 "ephemeral," the bounded-lifetime DH key pairs are considered ephemeral keys in RFC 8446 and static keys in SP 800-56A.
 The key governance platform provisions the server with new bounded-lifetime DH key pairs on a frequent basis via the agent.
-A decrypt platform that has the bounded-lifetime DH key pairs used by the TLS server to establish TLS sessions can decrypt all TLS sessions to the server for the period during which the server uses those DH key pairs.
+A decryption platform that has the bounded-lifetime DH key pairs used by the TLS server to establish TLS sessions can decrypt all TLS sessions to the server for the period during which the server uses those DH key pairs.
 The figure below depicts the